nuxero/cst-training-emea/voice/README.md

 ## Introduction

-In this tutorial, you will learn how to create a Client SDK application and then write the code to make a phone call from your web app to a PSTN phone.
+In this tutorial, you will learn how to create a Client SDK application and then write the code to make a phone call from your Web App to a PSTN phone.

 To achieve this, you will need: